-In order to meet the requirements of ISTI Annex G.5.5, you must be able to demonstrate how you are monitoring the performance of DCOs during the accreditation period.
-This must occur systematically and not only as a result of issues or problems raised regarding DCOs' performances.
+To meet the requirements of ISTI Annex G.5.5, you must be able to demonstrate how you are monitoring the performance of DCOs during the accreditation period.
+This must occur systematically and not only because of issues or problems raised regarding DCOs' performances.